 If you aren’t home during the day, try keeping items that are stimulating to your cat

 When you aren’t home to play with your feline friends, make sure your cat has a toy or something that will be stimulating for him or her.
 Try finding toys that are interactive or require your cat to play.
 Leave treats around in hidden spots so that your cat wants to play and move around.
-Leave a perch by the window so your cat can watch the birds and activity that will keep them awake and stimulated.
+Leave a perch by the window so your cat can watch the birds and activities that will keep them awake and stimulated.

 Cats sleep less when they have an adopted friend to play with all day long